Carolina Solberg Salgado

 Carolina Solberg Salgado (born 6 August 1987) is a Brazilian beach volleyball player.
 She won a gold medal in the 2004 FIVB Under-18 World Championship and again in the Under-21 World Championship in 2005.

-With Bárbara Seixas, she represented Brazil in beach volleyball at the 2024 Summer Olympics.
+Playing alongside Bárbara Seixas, she represented Brazil in beach volleyball at the 2024 Summer Olympics.

-Her elder sister Maria Clara Salgado and her brother Pedro Solberg are also successful beach volleyball players, as was their mother Isabel in past years.
+Her siblings, Maria Clara Salgado and Pedro Solberg, are also successful players, as was their mother Isabel in past years.

-Salgado is married to art director Fernando Young, co-winner of the 2013 Latin Grammy Award for Best Recording Package.
+Solberg is married to art director and 2013 Latin Grammy awardee Fernando Young.

 Opposition to Jair Bolsonaro

-In 2020, Salgado was punished by the Brazilian Superior Court of Sports Justice (Superior Tribunal de Justiça Desportiva) for shouting "Bolsonaro, out!" during a live interview.
+In 2020, Solberg was punished by the Brazilian Superior Court of Sports Justice (Superior Tribunal de Justiça Desportiva) for shouting "Bolsonaro, out!" during a live interview.
 She was fined 100,000 reais and was suspended for 6 games.
 She protested the punishment and in a second trial she was absolved of all charges.
-The Brazilian Volleyball Confederation accused her of “staining the sport”, even though many other volleyball players have consistently showed support for Bolsonaro without any repercussions or reprimands.
+The Brazilian Volleyball Confederation accused her of "staining the sport", even though many other volleyball players have consistently showed support for Bolsonaro without any repercussions or reprimands.